Polyxo/pui/packages/themes-core/README.md

 yarn build:tokens
 ```

-- **Purpose**: A composite command that sequentially executes `sync:tokens`, `filter:theme`, and `build`.
+A composite command that sequentially executes `sync:tokens`, `filter:theme`, and `build`.
 This script ensures a comprehensive update and build process, encompassing the synchronization of design tokens, filtering of theme data, and the final theme build.
-- **When to Use**: Use this script for a complete end-to-end update and build process involving design tokens and theme data, ensuring all components are up-to-date and in sync.

 ### `sync:tokens`